-Note: Laboratory technicians and specialist staff will enjoy such benefits as teachers with regard to study leave.
+Note: Laboratory technicians, specialist staff and school executive officers will enjoy such benefits as teachers with regard to study leave.

 7. Leave for Special Events

 Teachers may be granted leave of not more than 14 days per academic year (i) to represent HKSAR in national or international conferences or events such as the Asian Games and the Olympic Games, (ii) upon being invited, to present paper or speak at national or international conferences or seminars in connection with education, or (iii) to participate in training and camping exercises of the Civil Aid Service, Auxiliary Medical Service or Auxiliary Police Force.
 Sufficient grounds and justifications should be produced to support the grant of paid leave.